The Co-operative Group: Insurance

-Co-op Insurance Services is a business which sells a range of insurance products to Co-op members and customers.
+Co-op Insurance Services is a business which resells a range of insurance products to Co-op members and customers on behalf of a manufacturer, currently based in Gibraltar.
+The society no longer manufactures insurance themselves, and is released from the considerable financing and managerial resource of doing so for members.
 In 2018, Co-op Insurance entered the travel insurance market with a new product underwritten by Mapfre.
 Co-op also offer life insurance and critical illness cover through a partnership with Legal & General.
 The Co-op sell business insurance through a partnership with Miles Smith and distribute Co-op branded motor and home insurance products for Markerstudy.
 In 2022, the Co-op Insurance division contributed £24m in annual revenue to the Co-op Group.

 Marketing and customer data insight

-Co-op Membership has 5 million active members in the UK and Isle of Man and provides a range of marketing, customer engagement and data science services to clients.
-Co-op member-owners have access to a range of discounts, offers and lower member prices.
-As part-owners in the co-operative, members also have a say in business decisions and can help to support communities across the UK and Isle of Man.
+The groups version of Co-op Membership has 5 million active members in the UK and Isle of Man (not to be confused with memberships which still utilse the brand scheme managed by group, such as Co-op Group members who are customers of the Coventry Building Society) and provides a range of marketing, customer engagement and data science services to clients.
+Brand names have opportunities to provide further consideration to promote link save offers on their products and even provided charitable contributions to co-op partners in the years Co-op were unable to.

 In 2019, a new Co-op app was launched with weekly member offers and discounts.
-In 2024, the Co-op launched Co-op Media Network Group, the UK’s first convenience retail media network.
+In 2024, the Co-op launched Co-op Media Network Group, the UK's first convenience retail media network.
 Co-op has a target of 8m member-owners by 2030.

 Land and property

 Co-op Property (formerly The Co-operative Estates) has interests in retail & residential property management, investment and land development.
-The Co-operative Estates was involved in the £800M 20 acre NOMA development in Manchester prior to its sale to joint venture partner Hermes.
+Some of the Groups trading sites remain wholly in member ownership, while the full trading footprint requires management, service and maintenance.
+Owning land in communities directly is not always consistently followed, with sales and sale and lease back being heavily used in prior years.
+The sale of Co-op petrol stations and the licensed land they sit on was a considerable transaction; greatly reducing what was previously a significant footprint of forecourt stores and freeing the group of the financing and redevelopment of the sites as the prohibitions of petrol and diesel internal combustion engine vehicles rolls out.
+The Co-operative Estates was involved in the £800M 20 acre NOMA development in Manchester prior to its exit from its joint venture with partner Hermes, which yielded £12 million.
 In 2013, the Group raised £142M through a sale and leaseback of its One Angel Square headquarters to investors in a 25-year lease to 2038.